 Aerial view of Copacabana Beach in Rio de Janeiro, Brazil.

 Chasing Chanelle contains affiliate links and is a member of the Amazon Services LLC Associates Program.
-If you make a purchase using one of the links below, we may receive compensation at no extra cost to you.
+If you make a purchase using one of these links, we may receive compensation at no extra cost to you.
 We only recommend products and services we use and trust.
 Read our disclaimer for more information.

 10 Best Things to Do in Rio de Janeiro